LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-15-InstallJekyllOnWSL.md

 gem install jekyll bundle
 ```

-Credit goes to the user known as *Jimmy* [link here.
+Credit goes to the user known as [*Jimmy*.
 Advise, the version of Node he uses is outdated.](https://softans.com/question/error-while-executing-gem-gemfilepermissionerror-you-dont-have-write-permissions-for-the-var-lib-gems-2-7-0-directory/)

 ## Now we just have to install Jekyll